nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <div id="desc_submit_final_deliverables">

 * **Deadline** for all {{ version_final }} submissions is **{{ date_final_submission | date(format_normal)}} {{ time_final_submission }}:00** unless stated otherwise.
 Note that <span class="text-danger">{{ time_final_submission }}:01 is considered late</span>, as per the Canvas deadline mechanism.
-* {{ icon_important_big_red }} **Penalty for late submission** (per file): {% if tic4001 %}Given that you are part-time students, we'll try to be as lenient as possible w.r.t. the late submission penalty but there will be no free deadline extensions, to be fair to those who submit on time.{% endif %}{% if not tic4001 %}<br>
+* {{ icon_important_big_red }} **Penalty for late submission** (per file): {% if tic4001 %}Given that you are part-time students, we'll try to be as lenient as possible w.r.t. the late submission penalty but there will be no free deadline extensions, to be fair to those who submit on time.{% endif %}<br>
   ==-1 mark for missing the deadline (up to 2 hour of delay).==<br>
   -2 for an _extended delay_ (up to 24 hours late).<br>
   Penalty for delays beyond 24 hours is determined on a case by case basis.
   * Even a one-second delay is considered late, irrespective of the reason.
   * For submissions done via Canvas, the submission time is the timestamp shown by Canvas.
   * When determining the late submission penalty, **we take the latest submission** even if the same exact file was submitted earlier.
 Do not submit the same file multiple times if you want to avoid unnecessary late submission penalties.
-  * The whole team is penalized for problems in team submissions %%e.g., a -1 penalty for a team submission will be a -1 penalty for each team member%%.<br>
+  * The whole team is penalized for problems in team submissions %%e.g., a -1 penalty for a team submission will be a -1 penalty for each team member%%.{% if not cs2103 %}<br>
     Only the respective student is penalized for problems in individual submissions.{% endif %}
 * **Submit via the Canvas assignment we have set up**.
   {% if has_t %}{{ course}}T students: documents should be submitted to both courses.
 It's not enough to submit to CS2101 side only.{% endif %}